juxor/afaq/markdown/secG1.md

 submit to the tyranny and exactions of the swindler and speculator in the products of others toil.
-The example would be speedily followed by others who would break away from the slavery of wages, and assert their independence of capital."_ [_"Method of Transition for the Consideration of the True Friends of Human Rights and Human Progress,"_ **Spirit of the Age**, Vol. I, No. 25, pp. 385-387] The _"present relation of 'Capital and Labor' is . . . really a mixed relation between contract and status; held by fiction of law as one of 'freedom of contract,' while it retains potentially all the essential features of serfdom.
-Industrially and economically, the relation is substantially the same as that which existed between the chattel and his owner, and the serf and his lord."_ Ingalls pointed to _"the terrible fear of being 'out of a job,' which freedom of contract means to a wage-worker."_ [_"Industrial Wars and Governmental Interference,"_ **The Twentieth Century**, September 6, 1894, pp.
-11-12] _"To reward capital,"_ he argued, _"is a direct inversion of natural
-right, as the right of man must be acknowledged paramount to that of property . . .
-Any system, securing a premium to capital, however small, must result in the want, degradation and servitude of one class, and in bestowing unearned wealth and power upon another."_ [_"Man and Property, their Rights and Relations,"_ **Spirit of the Age**, vol. I, no. 8, pp. 114-116] Like Proudhon, he recognised that joint productive activity resulted in an output greater than that possible by the same number of people working in isolation, an output monopolised by those who owned the workplace or land in question:
+The example would be speedily followed by others who would break away from the slavery of wages, and assert their independence of capital."_ [ _"Method of Transition for the Consideration of the True Friends of Human Rights and Human Progress,"_ **Spirit of the Age** , Vol. I, No. 25, pp. 385-387] The _"present relation of 'Capital and Labor' is . . . really a mixed relation between contract and status; held by fiction of law as one of 'freedom of contract,' while it retains potentially all the essential features of serfdom.
+Industrially and economically, the relation is substantially the same as that which existed between the chattel and his owner, and the serf and his lord."_ Ingalls pointed to _"the terrible fear of being 'out of a job,' which freedom of contract means to a wage-worker."_ [ _"Industrial Wars and Governmental Interference,"_ **The Twentieth Century** , September 6, 1894, pp. 11-12] _"To reward capital,"_ he argued, _"is a direct inversion of natural right, as the right of man must be acknowledged paramount to that of property . . .
+Any system, securing a premium to capital, however small, must result in the want, degradation and servitude of one class, and in bestowing unearned wealth and power upon another."_ [ _"Man and Property, their Rights and Relations,"_ **Spirit of the Age** , vol. I, no. 8, pp. 114-116] Like Proudhon, he recognised that joint productive activity resulted in an output greater than that possible by the same number of people working in isolation, an output monopolised by those who owned the workplace or land in question:

-> _"That the operation of any wealth increasing enterprise is co-operative needs only stating . . . and its logic in division of the product of the conjoint labour, can only be frustrated by the fiction that the worker has contracted away his share of the increase by accepting wages.
-But, being dispossessed of his common right to land, and to opportunity to use the common materials and forces, he can make no equitable contract and cannot be lawfully thus concluded . . .
-The only pretence which prevents this distribution, is the plea that the worker in accepting wages, has tacitly contracted away his share of the increase, has made a sale of his interest.
-Even this subterfuge fails logically however, whenever the operators reduce the rate of compensation without the full concurrence of the co-operative workers, and their just claim to joint ownership obtains again.
-It is altogether too late, to urge that this is a mere matter of exchange; so much money, so much labour-; and that the operator may lay off and take on whom he pleases.
-It never was, as economists teach, a matter of exchange, but one of co-operative endeavour."_ [_"Industrial Wars and Governmental Interference,"_ **The Twentieth Century**, September 6, 1894, pp. 11-12]
+> _"That the operation of any wealth increasing enterprise is co-operative
+> needs only stating . . . and its logic in division of the product of the
+> conjoint labour, can only be frustrated by the fiction that the worker has
+> contracted away his share of the increase by accepting wages.
+But, being
+> dispossessed of his common right to land, and to opportunity to use the
+> common materials and forces, he can make no equitable contract and cannot be
+> lawfully thus concluded . . .
+The only pretence which prevents this
+> distribution, is the plea that the worker in accepting wages, has tacitly
+> contracted away his share of the increase, has made a sale of his interest.
+> Even this subterfuge fails logically however, whenever the operators reduce
+> the rate of compensation without the full concurrence of the co-operative
+> workers, and their just claim to joint ownership obtains again.
+It is
+> altogether too late, to urge that this is a mere matter of exchange; so much
+> money, so much labour-; and that the operator may lay off and take on whom
+> he pleases.
+It never was, as economists teach, a matter of exchange, but one
+> of co-operative endeavour."_ [ _"Industrial Wars and Governmental
+> Interference,"_ **The Twentieth Century** , September 6, 1894, pp. 11-12]

-Unsurprisingly given this analysis he saw the need to replace wage labour (which he called _"false and immoral"_) with a better system: _"the adoption of honesty in our useful industries, and a reciprocal system of exchange, would unfold a grand and universal cooperative movement, seems so clear to me."_ [_"The Wage Question"_, **The American Socialist**, Vol. 2, No. 38, p.
+Unsurprisingly given this analysis he saw the need to replace wage labour (which he called _"false and immoral"_ ) with a better system: _"the adoption of honesty in our useful industries, and a reciprocal system of exchange, would unfold a grand and universal cooperative movement, seems so clear to me."_ [ _"The Wage Question"_ , **The American Socialist** , Vol. 2, No. 38,
+p.
 298] This would result in a boost to economic activity:

 > _"No one, say they, will do anything but for profits.
-But the man who works for wages has no profits; and is not only destitute of this stimulus, but his labour product is minus the profits of the capitalist, landlord, and forestaller.
-A rational economy would seem to require, that if any one received extra inducement to act, it should be that one who did the most labourious and repulsive work.
-It is thus seen, that while exorbitant profits afford an unnatural stimulus, in mere wages we have an inadequate motive to action."_ [_"Labor, Wages, And Capital.
-Division Of Profits Scientifically Considered"_, **Brittan's Quarterly Journal**, No. I, pp. 66-79]
+But the man who works
+> for wages has no profits; and is not only destitute of this stimulus, but
+> his labour product is minus the profits of the capitalist, landlord, and
+> forestaller.
+A rational economy would seem to require, that if any one
+> received extra inducement to act, it should be that one who did the most
+> labourious and repulsive work.
+It is thus seen, that while exorbitant
+> profits afford an unnatural stimulus, in mere wages we have an inadequate
+> motive to action."_ [ _"Labor, Wages, And Capital.
+Division Of Profits
+> Scientifically Considered"_ , **Brittan's Quarterly Journal** , No. I, pp.
+> 66-79]

-The land monopoly was _"the foundation of class dominion and of poverty and industrial subjection."_ [quoted by Bowman N. Hall, _"Joshua K. Ingalls, American Individualist: Land Reformer, Opponent of Henry George and Advocate of Land Leasing, Now an Established Mode",_ pp. 383-96, **American Journal of Economics and Sociology**, Vol. 39, No. 4, p.
+The land monopoly was _"the foundation of class dominion and of poverty and industrial subjection."_ [quoted by Bowman N. Hall, _"Joshua K. Ingalls, American Individualist: Land Reformer, Opponent of Henry George and Advocate of Land Leasing, Now an Established Mode",_ pp. 383-96, **American Journal of Economics and Sociology** , Vol. 39, No. 4, p.
 387] Without access to land, people would have no option to sell their liberty to others and, as such, the abolition of slavery and wage labour were related:

 > _"The right to life involves the right to land to live and labour upon.
-Commercial ownership of land which enables one to exclude another from it, and thus enforces involuntary idleness, is as destructive of human freedom as ownership of the person, enforcing involuntary service . . .
-Liberation of the slaves would bring their labour in more direct competition with our over- crowded and poorly paid wage-workers.
-I did not offer this as a reason against the abolition of chattel slavery, but as a reason why the friends of emancipation from chattel slavery should unite with the friends for the emancipation of the wage worker, by restoring him the right to land, for the production of the means of life . . .
-The real issue was between the rights of labour and the rights of ownership."_ [quoted by Bowman N. Hall, **Op.
-Cit.**,
+> Commercial ownership of land which enables one to exclude another from it,
+> and thus enforces involuntary idleness, is as destructive of human freedom
+> as ownership of the person, enforcing involuntary service . . .
+Liberation
+> of the slaves would bring their labour in more direct competition with our
+> over-crowded and poorly paid wage-workers.
+I did not offer this as a reason
+> against the abolition of chattel slavery, but as a reason why the friends of
+> emancipation from chattel slavery should unite with the friends for the
+> emancipation of the wage worker, by restoring him the right to land, for the
+> production of the means of life . . .
+The real issue was between the rights
+> of labour and the rights of ownership."_ [quoted by Bowman N. Hall, **Op.
-p.
+> Cit.** , p.
 385]

 This analysis was a common theme in pre-civil war libertarian circles.
-As historian James J. Martin noted, _"[t]o men like Warren and Evens chattel slavery was merely one side of a brutal situation, and although sympathetic with its opponents, refused to take part in the struggle [against slavery] unless it was extended to a wholesale attack on what they termed 'wage slavery' in the states where Negro slavery no longer existed."_ [**Men Against the State**, p.
+As historian James J. Martin noted, _"[t]o men like Warren and Evens chattel slavery was merely one side of a brutal situation, and although sympathetic with its opponents, refused to take part in the struggle [against slavery] unless it was extended to a wholesale attack on what they termed 'wage slavery' in the states where Negro slavery no longer existed."_ [ **Men Against the State** , p.
 81] Such a view, we may add, was commonplace in radical working class journals and movements of the time.
-Thus we find George Henry Evans (who heavily influenced Individualist Anarchists like Warren and Ingalls with the ideas of land reform based on _"occupancy and use"_) writing:
+Thus we find George Henry Evans (who heavily influenced Individualist Anarchists like Warren and Ingalls with the ideas of land reform based on _"occupancy and use"_ )
+writing:

-> _"I was formally, like yourself, sir, a very warm advocate of the abolition of (black) slavery.
+> _"I was formally, like yourself, sir, a very warm advocate of the abolition
+> of (black) slavery.
 This was before I saw that there was white slavery.
-Since I saw this, I have materially changed my views as to the means of abolishing Negro slavery.
-I now see clearly, I think, that to give the landless black the privilege of changing masters now possessed by the landless white, would hardly be a benefit to him in exchange for his surety of support in sickness and old age, although he is in a favourable climate."_ [quoted by Martin, **Op.
-Cit.**, p.
+> Since I saw this, I have materially changed my views as to the means of
+> abolishing Negro slavery.
+I now see clearly, I think, that to give the
+> landless black the privilege of changing masters now possessed by the
+> landless white, would hardly be a benefit to him in exchange for his surety
+> of support in sickness and old age, although he is in a favourable
+> climate."_ [quoted by Martin, **Op.
+Cit.** , p.
 81f]

 Ingalls, likewise, _"considered the only 'intelligent' strike [by workers as] one which would be directed against wage work altogether."_ For Lysander